Contact Hero

 What are the criteria for individual business grants?
 Does any business qualify?

 We ask applicants to explain how their product or business model addresses a social issue and creates positive change.
-A business’s social impact must fit into one of three general categories – poverty and hunger, sustainability and the environment, or strong communities.
+A business’s social impact must fit into the general categories defined in the ‘Our Impact’ section of this website.
+Grants are awarded to support businesses that go beyond ‘business as usual.’
 We ask entrepreneurs to define their social purpose or mission within a society-wide picture of problems and solutions.

-If basic eligibility criteria are met, we evaluate an application based on its business plan, whether we think the business concept will be well-received in its business community or sector, and the founder’s commitment to the concept and its impact.
+If grant eligibility criteria are met, we evaluate an application based on its business plan, whether we think the business concept will be well received in its business community or sector, and the founder’s commitment to the concept and its impact.

 What are the criteria for grants to nonprofits?